oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 - **Stop** the application using the square stop button on the console tab.

-With a single annotation and a config file we've now ensured that our service is secured !
+With a single annotation and a config file we've now ensured that our service is secured!